|

 J.J.
 Kenneally, Inner History of the Kelly Gang 1929 -Page 59 "

-a farmer Tomkins crossing 'Stringybark' came across the body 1/4 mile
+a farmer Tomkins crossing the 'Stringybark' came across the Kennedy's body

 Tomkins